korsbo/Latexify.jl/README.md

 $\frac{x}{\left( y + x \right)^{2}}$
 ```

-And when this LaTeXString is displayed in an environment that supported the tex/latex MIME type (Jupyter notebooks, Jupyterlab and Hydrogen for Atom) it will automatically render as:
+And when this LaTeXString is displayed in an environment which supports the tex/latex MIME type (Jupyter notebooks, Jupyterlab and Hydrogen for Atom) it will automatically render as:

 ![fraction](/assets/demo_fraction.png)

 #### latexifying other things

+Latexify.jl is equipped to convert a whole range of types to latex formatted maths.
+This includes primitive types such as `Symbol`s and `Complex`, but also of containers such as `Array`s and `Dict`s.

 ```julia
 using Latexify
 print(latexraw("x+y/(b-2)^2"))